ibm-cloud-docs/devsecops/devsecops-triggers.md

    ibmcloud login --sso
 2. Authentication Process
 - If you don't already have an API Key, go to [IBM Cloud API Keys](https://cloud.ibm.com/iam/apikeys) to generate one.
-- If you already have an API Key, skip the preceding step.

 - Once you have your API key, generate an IAM token using the following `curl` command:

   ```bash